scecina-robotics/scecina-robotics.github.io/_posts/2018-02-08-First-Blog-Post.md

 ---

 We are absolutely terrible at writing quality code, so we're making this horrifyingly unremarkable blog post to practice the skills we don't have.

+This site was created by following the excellent guide at http://jmcglone.com/guides/github-pages/